 Students who believe they will not complete their program by the end date in Section 5 of the I-20 Form can request an extension, in advance.
 The end date will only be extended if there are valid reasons for the extension.
 The student should schedule an appointment with an IEC advisor and submit updated financial proof before the expiration of the I-20.
 New documents can be submitted 45 days before the end date from Section 5.
-Students must be able to show that the delay in program was caused by „compelling academic or medical reasons”.
+Students must be able to show that the delay in program was caused by “compelling academic or medical reasons”.
 Students who fail to apply for a program extension before the completion date on their I-20 form will be out of status, and must regain their status before requesting an extension.

-If the student required/consist repeating or changing the levels, the written request has to be applied to the Director of Education for consideration.
-The unquestionable influence has also student’s grades.
-For changing the level during the first week you need a special permission.
-Moreover, after the second week, you need special permission and there is a $25 fee to change your class.
+If the student requests to repeat or change course levels, a written request to the Director of Education must be submitted for consideration.
+In order to request a course change during the first week, students need special permission.
+Moreover, after the second week, in addition to special permission, there is also a $25 fee.

 TRANSFER OUT